 A property may be held in the sole name of one partner or may be owned jointly between the couple.

-If you don't have children and your partner is the sole owner, the only way you may be able to claim long-term rights to the property is if you can show you have a 'beneficial interest' in it.
-This is a way of getting a Court to formally recognise contributions you have made towards the home.
-The Court could also recognise an understanding you had with your ex-partner when you bought the home that you would have a share in the property if it were sold.
+This is a way of getting a Court to formally recognise the contributions someone has made towards the home, even though they don't own it.
+The Court could also take into account any understanding the couple had when buying the home that each person would have a share in the property if it were sold.

-An Occupation Order usually lasts for a limited period of time.
+An occupation order usually lasts for a limited period of time.

 When considering whether you have a financial claim on your ex’s pension, this will entirely depend on the pension scheme.